beetlskills/doorbell/README.md

 7. Once running, select Tools/Serial Monitor.

 8. Detection is done every 5 seconds or so.
-If the scpore is >200, it will be deemed as face detected.
+If the scpore is >150, white LED will blink, otherwise red LED will blink.

 First commit